dalesgit/logseq/pages/Epiphany-1-draft-2.md

 I spent several years overcoming that mistaken understanding.

+### Bump into baptism

-### Baptism not an end but the beginning of a journey
+Baptism is not an end but the beginning of a journey.

-**Bump into baptism** … [Image of retreat center east of Chicago and small church ministry] … having coffee with the designer of the chapel and talking about howmuch I loved the font he had designed.
-It was a small chapel, but in that space the 5 ft. flowing fountain into a 5 foot pool was impressive.
+In the 90's, I regularly met with a provincial task force on small church ministry.
+We generally met at a retreat center on the west side of Chicago.
+It was a comfortable place to gather, but it was the chapel that was special to me.
+One day I was having coffee with the designer / architect of the chapel.
+I told him how much  I loved the font he had designed.
+It was a small chapel and rather simply laid out.
+But just inside the entrance there was a flowing fountain into a 5 foot pool of water.
 One couldn't walk through the doors and straight up to the altar.
 You had to step around the font.

-It font was so refreshing with water running down a little rivulet into a small pool.
+My memory is that the font was made of green tiles.
+The water flowed from the top basin down into the pool.
 You could easily put your hand down into the water – make the sign of the cross.

 The architect told me he wanted people to **bump into their baptism** the moment they entered his chapel.